florex/xai-cnn-lrp/README.md

    3. The result of the explanation is contained in the directory explanations under the name : <model_name>_all_feature_ngrams.json

 ## To explain the model on a single sentence :
 Edit the file explain_sentence.py and set the appropriate parameters or leave the default ones.
-Modify the variable <sent> with the sentence to explain
+Modify the variable "sent" with the sentence to explain
 Then run the command :

     python explain_sentence.py